lanceturbes/lanceturbes/README.md

 ### Nice to meet ya!

 I'm a Web Developer who works with React on the frontend, and Node via the Express framework on the backend.
-I'm currently a student at the Bloom Institute of Technology working to build and improve my technical and interpersonal developer skills.

 I love to tinker, troubleshoot, and provide tech support to others when they need help.
 I have been a long time GNU/Linux Desktop user, and have experience with software installation and quickly getting computers up and running, as a "distro-hopper" always anxious to try new things.